arovge/BasicCamera/README.md

-# BasicCamera
+# swift-basic-camera

-A basic camera implementation for SwiftUI
+A basic camera implementation for SwiftUI.